Guy Ullens: Early life

-The family moved to Oslo, Norway shortly after Guy was born, where Jean Ullens took up the diplomatic position of acting Minister for Belgium.
+The family moved to Oslo, Norway, shortly after Guy was born, where Jean Ullens took up the diplomatic position of acting Minister for Belgium.
 Over the course of World War II, the family was confined to Berlin, and later lived in India, Pakistan, and Iran.

 Education and career

-After a degree in law from the Catholic University of Louvain, Belgium, in 1958, Ullens obtained an MBA at Stanford University in 1960.
+After taking a degree in law from the Catholic University of Louvain, Belgium, in 1958, Ullens obtained an MBA at Stanford University in 1960.
 He started Eurocan in Mechelen, Belgium, a company that specialized in the manufacture of metal packagings for preserved foods and beverages.

 In 1973, he joined the management of the family company R. T. Holding, a conglomerate in food industries, and played as CEO a central role in the company's expansion into Asia.
 In 1989, the Raffinerie Tirlemontoise was sold to German company Südzucker in a €1 billion deal.

-Proceeds from the sale were reinvested in food businesses via the holding company Artal Group, which Ullens served as president and CEO for.
+Proceeds from the sale were reinvested in food businesses via the holding company Artal Group, for which Ullens served as president and CEO.
 In 1999, following a change in strategy, Artal entered the textile industry buying French company Albert, and took control of Weight Watchers International in a US$735 million 1980s-style leveraged buyout in September 1999 buying from Heinz 94% of Weight Watchers' equity.
 Artal Group subsequently earned US$3.8 billion by selling stocks while retaining a 52% majority stake in Weight Watchers.
-Guy Ullens told Forbes in 2012, that the initial US$224 million direct investment in Weight Watchers had returned US$5.2 billion to Artal Group.
+Ullens told Forbes in 2012, that the initial US$224 million direct investment in Weight Watchers had returned US$5.2 billion to Artal Group.

 Philanthropic projects

 In 2000, Guy Ullens retired from business to devote himself to philanthropic projects with his wife, Myriam Ullens.
 In 2002 they set up the Guy & Myriam Ullens Foundation.
 One of the first purposes of the Foundation was to sponsor and organize exhibitions of Chinese art, and to lend pieces to museums and cultural centres around the world.
 Guy and Myriam Ullens helped children in Nepal by establishing orphanages and two intensive care centres for children with malnutrition.
 They also set up the Ullens School Kathmandu, partnering with the Bank Street College of Education to train Nepalese teachers.
 The Ullens School Kathmandu is the only school in Nepal to be IB certified.
 When Myriam Ullens was diagnosed with cancer in 2003, Guy Ullens took over the development of the Nepal project.